There are four stages in NAIF’s application and assessment process:

-The Strategic Assessment Stage will include a review of the high-level enquiry information and the below information package, to enable the Board to determine whether it wishes to dedicate further resources to investigating the project.
+The Strategic Assessment Stage will include a review of the high-level enquiry information and the below information package, to enable NAIF to determine whether it wishes to dedicate further resources to investigating the project.

 During the Strategic Assessment Stage, a proponent will be requested to provide an information package which if feasible, should look to include the following information:

 - background of project proponent(s), participants and sponsors, including experience, financial profile and shareholders and proposed governance

 - further detail on the project scope and project plan including a capital expenditure breakdown for the project

 - indicative funding plan and capital structure (debt and equity mix)

 - social and related governance and environmental risks or commentary

 - overview of status of regulatory and native title issues and approvals

 - requested NAIF investment (amount, tenor, repayment profile and requested concessionality) and rationale for any requested concessionality attached to the NAIF investment

 - detailed response to all NAIF eligibility criteria including: